Frequently Asked Questions

 Question 4: Can I ensure the quality of the translation?

 Answer: As a certified member (membership number 04-10-3041) of the Society of Translators and Interpreters of British Columbia (S.T.I.B.C.), I succeeded in the translation examination conducted by the Canadian Translators, Terminologists and Interpreters Council (C.T.T.I.C), which is designed to demonstrate a candidate’s professional skills.
 My exam result shows that I am able to practice my profession independently, and to produce a faithful, idiomatic translation that requires little or no revision.
-Every work of translation from Chinese to English is carried out and proofread by me, without the involvement of any other translator or personnel who has not attained the highest certification in Canada.
+Every work of translation is carried out and proofread by me, without the involvement of any other person.

 Question 5: For how long will the translations remain effective and valid?